Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Results

 As shown in Table~\ref{tab:ideal}, Red-T consistently achieves the lowest final MSE across all 10 configurations in ideal conditions, with improvements of 48--78\% over Original.
 Red-I achieves losses comparable to Original.
+As discussed in Sec.~\ref{sec:expressiveness}, this is expected under ideal conditions since both architectures compute the same function and follow the same optimization trajectory from the same loss landscape; the ideal-condition comparison thus serves primarily as a consistency check.
 The Wilcoxon test (Table~\ref{tab:sig_ideal}) confirms that Original vs.\ Red-T is significant at $p < 0.003$ in all 10 configurations, while Original vs.\ Red-I is not significant in 9 of 10 cases.
-Red-T vs.\ Red-I is significant at $p < 0.001$ in 9 of 10 cases, indicating that the parameter transfer advantage is robust and specific to the initialization strategy, not the architecture.
+Red-T vs.\ Red-I is significant at $p < 0.001$ in 9 of 10 cases, confirming that the Red-T advantage is attributable entirely to the warm-start initialization rather than any property of the merged architecture itself.

 Figure~\ref{fig:boxplot_ideal} shows the distribution of final MSE losses across 16 seeds for four representative configurations.
 The box plots reveal that Red-T has both lower median and smaller interquartile range than Original and Red-I, while the distributions of Original and Red-I overlap substantially, consistent with the non-significant Wilcoxon results.